 Santa Cruz offers excellent opportunities to observe the wild Galapagos Tortoises.
 Tracking tortoises is not the only exciting activity to be found in the highlands.
 There are also plenty of lava tubes, sinkholes and craters ready to be explored.
-After this visit they moved to the M / C Seaman Journey.

 AM: Mangle Point, Fernandina Island